AliesTaha/RPG-Game/README.md

 <div align="center">
 <img src="https://user-images.githubusercontent.com/103478551/210188662-b6d9795d-792f-4b65-a5a6-b86f277ea0e6.jpg" width="500" height="300">
 </div>
-This is performed in the same way as above
+This is the final boss.
+Stock up on health, weapons, and be prepared to fight.
+Once you beat the monster, you win!
 <br>
 <a href="#top" class="btn">Back to table of contents</a>
 <hr>